Implicit Surface Reconstruction with a Curl-free Radial Basis Function Partition of Unity Method: Curl-free RBFs

 For interpolation in $\mathbb{R}^d$, the first option is typically used for $d$ even and the second option for $d$ odd.
 The choice for the order parameter $\ell$ is often made based on smoothness assumptions of the data, with larger $\ell$ for smoother data.
 However, larger $\ell$ also negatively effects the numerical stability of the interpolants~\cite[ch.\ 12]{Wendland:2004}.
 The combination of $d$ and $\ell$ determines the minimization properties of the interpolants~\cite[ch.\ 13]{Wendland:2004}; the choice of $\ell=1$ for $d=2$ leads to the classical thin-plate spline.
 PHS do not feature a shape parameter like other RBFs, as any scaling of $r$ just factors out of the kernels.
 While $\ell$ is a free parameter, one does not need to continually search for a good value to use when the interpolation problem is changed, as is typically the case for RBFs with shape parameters.

 Curl-free PHS were introduced in~\cite{AmodeiBenbourhim_1991} and have further been studied in~\cite{DoduRabut_2002_VectorialInterp,Poly_Vec}.
-These matrix valued-kernels can be produced by using \eqref{eq:cf_rbf} with $\phi_{\ell}$ given by either of the choices in \eqref{eq:phs_rbf} and $\ell$ chosen large enough to ensure the derivatives make sense.
+These matrix-valued kernels can be produced by using \eqref{eq:cf_rbf} with $\phi_{\ell}$ given by either of the choices in \eqref{eq:phs_rbf} and $\ell$ chosen large enough to ensure the derivatives make sense.
 We will denote these kernels by $\Phicurl_{\ell}$.
 As with scalar PHS, it is necessary to modify the curl-free RBF interpolant \eqref{eq:CurlInterp} to ensure a well-posed problem.
 In the curl-free PHS case, the interpolant \eqref{eq:CurlInterp} must be augmented with curl-free (vector) polynomials in $\mathbb{R}^d$ of degree $\ell-1$~\cite{DoduRabut_2002_VectorialInterp}, where degree refers to the total degree of any of the components of the (vector) polynomial.
 A basis for curl-free polynomials up to degree $\ell-1$ can be generated as follows.
 Let $\{p_0,\ldots,p_L\}$ be a monomial basis for scalar polynomials up to degree $\ell$ in $\R^d$, where $L=\binom{\ell+d}{d}-1$ and $p_0 = 1$.
-Then a basis for curl-free polynomials up to degree $\ell-1$, $\{\vp_1,\ldots,\vp_L\}$, is given by applying the gradient to each $p_i$, i.e.\ $\vp_i = \nabla p_i$, $i=1,\ldots,L$.
-As an example, we give the basis for degree 1 curl-free polynomials in $\mathbb{R}^2$ and $\mathbb{R}^3$:
+Then a basis for curl-free polynomials up to degree $\ell-1$, $\{\vp_1,\ldots,\vp_L\}$, is given by applying the gradient to each $p_i$, i.e., $\vp_i = \nabla p_i$, $i=1,\ldots,L$. \refone{Note that the gradient reduces the degree of the scalar polynomials by one, which is why we end up with curl-free polynomials of degree $\ell-1$.} As an example, we give a basis for degree 1 curl-free polynomials in $\mathbb{R}^2$ and $\mathbb{R}^3$ \refone{obtained from a (scaled) basis of monomials of degree $\ell=2$}:

 A curl-free PHS interpolant of order $\ell$ to a curl-free vector field $\vu\in\R^d$ sampled at distinct points $\Pts=\{\pts_j\}_{j=1}^N$ is given as follows:

 where the interpolation coefficients $\vc_j\in\mathbb{R}^d$ and $b_k\in\mathbb{R}$ are determined by the conditions $\vs\bigr|_\Pts = \vu\bigr|_\Pts$ as well as the constraints